Skip to main content

 Shared lounge with sofas and TV under a rustic wooden ceiling at Jintara Rehab

-Do You Teach Dialectical Behaviour Therapy (DBT) skills
+Do You Use Dialectical Behaviour Therapy Skills at Jintara.

 DBT is also used in some settings for personality disorders.
 In rehab, we use it as a practical skill set for early stability and safer choices.